The REAL Cost of SEO: A Practical Guide to SEO Pricing and Services

 That said, there are many companies claiming to do SEO that simply punch down a list of tasks without any results other than that you paid for the tasks to be done.

-Also keep in mind that many websites will go into a maintenance mode with an SEO vendor after a period of time.
-But good SEO partners will always be looking for new ways to improve the site on a regular basis.
+Also, keep in mind that many websites will go into maintenance mode with an SEO vendor after a period of time.
+However good SEO partners will always be looking for new ways to improve the site on a regular basis.

 In other words, it shouldn’t feel like the SEO vendor is in it just to make a quick buck.